AutoFile & Untaxed, Exempt and Wholesale Transactions

-If you don't collect sales tax on a transaction, our system will see that the sale is untaxed, but we're not able to see an explanation as to why a particular item was untaxed.
+- This means that for most carts, if you don't collect sales tax on a transaction, our system will see that the sale is untaxed, but we're not able to see an explanation that tells us why a particular item was untaxed.

-We're working on ways to support this better moving forward, but because of this current limitation, if you enroll in AutoFile, we will view all of your transactions as taxable when we file your returns.
+We're working on ways to better support exempt product categorization for other carts moving forward.
+However, because of this current limitation, if you are not yet able to categorize your exempt products, if you enroll in AutoFile, we will view all of your transactions as taxable when we file your returns.

 - This means we'll report to the state that all of your sales during your entire filing period should be taxed, which will result in filing a payment that's closer to the estimate you see in the Expected Sales Tax Due Report, rather than the amount you see in your Actual Sales Tax Collected Report.

-For now, if you have a large number of untaxed or tax exempt items and are unable to designate them as tax exempt in TaxJar, we would we would suggest that you file a manual return rather than enrolling in AutoFile at this time.
+For now, if you have a large number of untaxed or tax exempt items and are unable to designate them as tax exempt in TaxJar, we suggest that you file a manual return rather than enrolling in AutoFile at this time.